tinliman/tinliman/README.md

 - Showing the Happiness Scores based on their Health, Economy, Generosity, Family

-- Showing the Happiness Scores across the World's Map.
+- Showing the Happiness Scores across the World's Map

 ### Insights